sonic-net/SONiC/doc/chassis/system-ports.md

 The globally unique key in the SYSTEM_PORT_TABLE is the name of the ASIC instance and the front panel interface name.
 The ASIC name is chosen so that various agents like syncd can use this name as a filtering criterion to select the subset of entities that they need to operate on in order to manage a specific ASIC.

-The only restriction on selecting the ifname is that the key "SYSTEM_PORT|asic_name|ifname" must uniquely identify a port on the system.
+The ifname is expected to be unique within a SONiC instance.
+As a result, the key "SYSTEM_PORT|asic_name|ifname" uniquely identifies a system port in the system.

 ### 2.6.3 Inband Ports